yourselfhosted/slash/README.md

 <img align="right" src="./resources/logo.png" height="64px" alt="logo">

-`Slash` is a bookmarking and link shortening service that enables easy saving and sharing of links.
-It allows you to store, categorize, and share links with custom short URLs.
-You can search, filter, and access your saved links from any device.
-It also supports team sharing of link libraries for easy collaboration.
+**Slash** is an open source, self-hosted bookmarks and link sharing solution.
+It allows you to organize your links with tags, and share them using custom shortened URLs.
+Slash also supports team sharing of link libraries for easy collaboration.

 Try it out on <a href="https://slash.stevenlgtm.com">Live Demo</a>.